escapin/CloudStorageSystem/README.md

 ./run
 ```

-downloads the libraries, compiles the classes, and run the app.
+downloads the libraries, compiles the classes, and run all the apps
-The <user_id> of the only user registered is `101`.
+(including the GUI).
+The user ID of the only registered user is `101`.

 ```
 make clean